GITMCode/GITM/srcDoc/grid.md

     integer, parameter :: nLats = 9
     integer, parameter :: nAlts = 50

-    integer, parameter :: nBlocksMax = 4
+    integer, parameter :: nBlocksMax = 1

-The first three variables (nLons, nLats and nAlts) define the size of a single block.
+The first three variables (`nLons`, `nLats` and `nAlts`) define the size of a single block.
 In the example above, there are 9 cells in latitude, 9 cells in longitude and 50 cells in altitude.
-The latitude and longitude resolution in GITM is defined by the cell numbers specified here and the block numbers discussed in the following section.
-The size of the altitude cells are measured in scale heights instead of kilometers, as certain regions require higher resolutions than others based on the dominating chemical and dynamical processes.
-Each altitude cell contains
+The latitude and longitude resolution in GITM is defined by the cell numbers specified here and the block numbers discussed in the following section. ~~The size of the altitude cells are measured in scale heights instead of kilometers, as certain regions require higher resolutions than others based on the dominating chemical and dynamical processes~~.
+As defined in `src/ModEarth.,f90`, each altitude cell contains
-$`\frac{1}{3}`$ of a scale height, starting at 80 km and typically reaching up to 500 km.
-Increasing the number of altitude blocks will increase the altitude range, but if this value is increased too much the model becomes unstable.
-This altitude limit makes it problematic to model the equatorial region during storms, where increased vertical plasma transport requires the model consider altitudes of 2000 km and higher.
+$`\frac{1}{3}`$ of a scale height, starting at ~~80~~ 100 km and typically reaching up to 500 km.
+Increasing the number of altitude blocks will increase the altitude range, but if this value is increased too much the model becomes unstable. ~~This altitude limit makes it problematic to model the equatorial region during storms, where increased vertical plasma transport requires the model consider altitudes of 2000 km and higher.~~

 The final variable (`nBlocksMax`) defines the maximum number of blocks you can have on a single processor.
-Most people run with one single block per processor, as this is faster.
-So setting this to "1" is usually preferred, and is necessary when running with the Dynamo option on.
+Most people run with one single block per processor, as this is faster, and is necessary when running with the Dynamo option on.
 This is a necessity because the Dynamo routine does not correctly transfer the geomagnetically oriented data into the geographic coordinates used in the ghost cells.

-Hopefully this will be updated in future versions, as allowing multiple blocks per node can, in theory, save memory.
+!!! note

-Don't forget, if you change any of these parameters you will need to recompile the code (run the Makefile again) so that a new executable using the newly defined variables can be produced.
+    If you change any of these parameters you will need to recompile the code so that a new executable using the newly defined variables can be produced.

 ## Running 3D Over the Whole Globe